MicrosoftDocs/learn/learn-pr/wwl-sci/specify-security-requirements-for-applications/includes/6-exercise.md

 ### Requirements

 Tailwind Traders is planning on making some significant changes to their Application Security Strategy.
-Currently, they are using the Waterfall development cycle to manage all applications.
+Currently, they're using the Waterfall development cycle to manage all applications.
 They have asked for your assistance with recommendations and questions.
 Here are the specific requirements.